holo-routing/holo/README.md

 Linux [capabilities](https://man7.org/linux/man-pages/man7/capabilities.7.html)
 are used to gain the minimum required permission for the least amount of time.

+Holo also provides robust protection against the most common attack vector in routing protocol stacks: denial-of-service (DoS) attacks via malicious packet input.
+Incoming packets are decoded in isolated, supervised async tasks, allowing the protocol implementations to recover gracefully from panics, such as by ignoring malformed packets or closing only the affected TCP stream, without compromising the stability of the entire daemon.
+Additionally, thanks to Holo's modular design and built-in support for coverage-guided fuzzing, most parsing bugs are expected to be detected and addressed during development.

 #### Integrated protocol implementations

 Some protocols, such as OSPF and RIP, have different versions that are widely